shtse8/ArbiMath/memory-bank/activeContext.md

 - Refactored `log()` method to use `LN10` constant for `log10` calculation.

 ## Next Steps
-1. Add comprehensive unit tests for `SotiNumber` class using PHPUnit.
+1. Add comprehensive unit tests for `ArbiNumber` class using PHPUnit.
 2. Update `README.md` to reflect PHP 8.0 compatibility, API changes (`duplicate`), and potentially revised PECL Operator information.
 3. Commit the changes related to `ln()`/`log()` refactoring and `__is_*` removal.